The best portable solar panels are easy to use, durable, and competitively priced.

 If you’re a frequent traveler, having a small solar panel to charge up your smartphone or camera while out and about can really save the day.

-While this solar charger might look quite similar to the BigBlue option above, there are a few key differences.
+While the Anker 21 watt solar charger might look quite similar to the BigBlue option above, there are a few key differences.
 First off, this product is just a tad smaller, coming in at 21 watts.
 Thanks to the Sunpower solar cells though (the same as above), you’re still able to see decent production and the charger comes with 2 USB ports.

 The real benefit though?
 This solar charger comes in just over a pound and just 0.7” thick when folded.
 About the same size as a Chromebook, this thing is easy to throw in a backpack while traveling around the city, seeing the sites.